HR Leadership

 Best for: Small-to-mid-sized teams that desire quick setup and global reach

-Workable simplifies recruiting with built-in templates, sourcing tools, and AI suggestions that speed up finding candidates.
-It’s plug-and-play ready right out of the box — with little setup time — and provides native support for video interviews, tests, and offer letters.
+Workable simplifies recruiting with built-in templates, sourcing tools, and AI-assisted candidate suggestions.
+It’s plug-and-play ready with minimal configuration – and natively supports video interviews, assessments, and offer letters.

 Lever